 Liberty Braille has a limited number of iPads available for use with accessible digital text.
 The program is offered for Oklahoma K-12 students on IEPs who are currently receiving curricular materials in braille or large print from Liberty Braille.
 Requests are filled on a first come, first served basis.

 The purpose of this program is to provide visually impaired Oklahoma students a device that will allow them to experience and master relevant mainstream technology, use applications to enhance learning, and access textbooks in a format that is customized to the student’s needs.
 There is no cost at all for participation in this program.

 Accessing electronic books on the iPad is intuitive and easy.
 Students can increase the font size up to 72 points, change background colors, increase contrast, and/or may opt to have the book read aloud to them by a synthesized voice.
+Braille readers can pair the iPad with a refreshable braille display and read with their fingers!
 The electronic books will be coming from Bookshare and the application your student will be using is called Read2Go.
-Here is a very informative, 3-minute video on Read2Go.

 iPad Program FAQs